-Youku Tudou Inc. (YOKU) may post a profit in the second quarter of next year, its first since listing in 2010, as China’s largest online video company benefits from lower content costs, analysts at Macquarie Group Ltd. (MQG) said.
+Youku Tudou Inc. (YOKU:US) may post a profit in the second quarter of next year, its first since listing in 2010, as China’s largest online video company benefits from lower content costs, analysts at Macquarie Group Ltd. (MQG) said.

 The improved profit outlook should boost Youku’s shares to $21 in the next 12 months, analysts led by Jiong Shao at Macquarie in Hong Kong, wrote in a report yesterday.
-The broker raised its rating on the stock to outperform from underperform with Youku’s American depositary receipts jumping (YOKU) 14 percent to close at $19.24 in New York trading overnight.
+The broker raised its rating on the stock to outperform from underperform with Youku’s American depositary receipts jumping (YOKU:US) 14 percent to close at $19.24 in New York trading overnight.

-The company in August completed its purchase of Tudou Holdings Ltd. to reduce costs and extend its lead over websites run by Baidu Inc. (BIDU) and Tencent Holdings Ltd. (700) Industry consolidation this year has cut the company’s two largest expenditures, content and bandwidth, Chief Executive Officer Victor Koo said in an interview in September, without projecting when the company would make a profit.
+The company in August completed its purchase of Tudou Holdings Ltd. to reduce costs and extend its lead over websites run by Baidu Inc. (BIDU:US) and Tencent Holdings Ltd. (700) Industry consolidation this year has cut the company’s two largest expenditures, content and bandwidth, Chief Executive Officer Victor Koo said in an interview in September, without projecting when the company would make a profit.

 “With the worst of negative impact from Tudou likely behind us, we believe the new Youku Tudou may have reached an inflection point and revenue growth may start to accelerate,” Macquarie’s Shao wrote in the report.
 “Content costs have declined significantly and are unlikely to move much higher.”